Monday, August 31, 2015

 (AMONG THE FIRST TRANSFORMATIONS, IN 1852-1853)

-Originally pont [bridge] Napoleon III; after the Emperor's downfall, pont National
+"N:" originally pont [bridge] Napoleon III; after the Emperor's downfall, pont National

 "Walls of Medieval Paris Discovered during Demolitions for Place Saint-Michel, engraving 1860 / zoom

-Adapted from an Internet photo, no photographer named
+Photo from the web, no photographer named

 Boulevard Saint-Michel